-Count 22 - Negligence (On Behalf of Delaware Plaintiffs)
+Count 37 - Negligence (On Behalf of Delaware Plaintiffs)

-- 533. Delaware Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 534.
-Syngenta's acts or omissions, as described above and below, constitute negligence, negligence per se, or both. - 535.
-As a product developer and manufacturer, Syngenta had a duty to refrain from selling and distributing Viptera and Duracade in a manner that would foreseeably cause harm to Delaware Plaintiffs, to use ordinary care in the timing, scope and terms under which it commercialized Viptera and Duracade. - 536.
-Syngenta breached these duties by failing to exercise reasonable care to prevent the foreseeable contamination of the U.S. corn supply through cross-pollination and commingling that would naturally result from the premature sale and distribution of Viptera and Duracade. - 537.
+- 645. Delaware Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 646.
+Syngenta's acts or omissions, as described above and below, constitute negligence, negligence per se, or both. - 647.
+As a product developer and manufacturer, Syngenta had a duty to refrain from selling and distributing Viptera and Duracade in a manner that would foreseeably cause harm to Delaware Plaintiffs, to use ordinary care in the timing, scope and terms under which it commercialized Viptera and Duracade. - 648.
+Syngenta breached these duties by failing to exercise reasonable care to prevent the foreseeable contamination of the U.S. corn supply through cross-pollination and commingling that would naturally result from the premature sale and distribution of Viptera and Duracade. - 649.
 Specifically, Syngenta breached these duties by its acts and omissions including but not limited to: - a.
 Prematurely commercializing Viptera and/or Duracade on a widespread basis without reasonable or adequate safeguards; - b.
 Instituting a careless and ineffective stewardship program; - c.
-Failing to enforce or effectively monitor its stewardship program;
+Failing to enforce or effectively monitor its stewardship program; - d.
+Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products;

-- d.
-Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products; - e.
+- e.
 Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risk that growing Viptera and/or Duracade would lead to loss of the Chinese market; - f.
 Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 538.
-Syngenta's breach is the direct and proximate cause of the damage suffered by Delaware Plaintiffs. - 539.
+Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 650.
+Syngenta's breach is the direct and proximate cause of the damage suffered by Delaware Plaintiffs. - 651.
 China's rejection of U.S. corn would not have occurred without Syngenta's negligence in prematurely releasing Viptera corn seed without prior approval of major export partners because the commercialization of Viptera was solely under its management and control.
 Syngenta made the decision to commercialize Viptera knowing that it would likely contaminate the U.S. corn supply.
 Viptera in fact contaminated the U.S. corn supply, which could not have occurred without Syngenta's negligence.
-Syngenta had exclusive control over the commercialization of Viptera and this unapproved genetically modified trait could not have contaminated the U.S. corn supply in the absence of a lack of the exercise of proper care by Syngenta. - 540.
+Syngenta had exclusive control over the commercialization of Viptera and this unapproved genetically modified trait could not have contaminated the U.S. corn supply in the absence of a lack of the exercise of proper care by Syngenta. - 652.
 Delaware Plaintiffs suffered injury and property damage by the sale and distribution of Viptera and Duracade by Syngenta as outlined herein and seek compensatory damages.
 These damages include but are not limited to damaged corn crops and reduced corn prices based on the inability to sell corn to the Chinese market.
-Delaware Plaintiffs also seek all costs and fees allowed by law.
+Delaware Plaintiffs also seek all costs and fees allowed by law. - 653.
+As described above, Syngenta's conduct amounted to fraud, malice, or willful and wanton conduct.
+Syngenta's actions and omissions were done heedlessly and recklessly, without regard to consequences, or of the rights and safety of others, specifically, Delaware Plaintiffs.